pixop/video-compare/README.md

     video-compare -l crop=iw:ih-240 -r format=gray,pad=iw+320:ih:160:0 video1.mp4 video2.mp4

-Manually set the demuxer and decoder used for each video.
-Useful for selecting a demuxer that cannot be auto-detected (such as VapourSynth) or enabling hardware-accelerated decoding:
+Select a demuxer that cannot be auto-detected (such as VapourSynth):

-    video-compare --left-demuxer vapoursynth --right-decoder h264_cuvid script.vpy video.mp4
+    video-compare --left-demuxer vapoursynth script.vpy video.mp4

+Explicit decoder selection for the right video:

+    video-compare --right-decoder h264_cuvid video1.mp4 video2.mp4

+Set the hardware acceleration type for the left video:

+    video-compare --left-hwaccel videotoolbox video1.mp4 video2.mp4

 Perform simpler comparison of a video with itself using double underscore (`__`) as a placeholder.
 This enables tasks such as comparing the video with a time-shifted version of itself or testing various sets